Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • 20 g salt.

-Mix everything well and soak a cotton pad in salt water.
-Wear a pad around the clock, periodically changing it.
+Stir everything well and soak a cotton pad in salt water.
+The pad should be worn around the clock, changing it periodically.

-Note!
-Padding is best made from a soft fabric that has already been washed several times.
+Pay attention!
+The pad is best made from soft fabric that has already been washed several times.

-Vishnevsky's ointment is often used for bartholinitis to speed up the maturation of the abscess.
-The ointment is based on birch tar, which will stimulate blood circulation, that is, the inflammatory process will only intensify.
-This remedy can be prescribed even by a doctor after examination.
-The ointment should be applied to a cotton pad and carefully fixed with adhesive tape in the right place.
+Vishnevsky ointment is often used for bartholinitis to speed up the ripening of the abscess.
+The ointment contains birch tar, which will stimulate blood circulation, that is, the inflammatory process will only intensify.
+Even a doctor can prescribe this remedy after an examination.
+The ointment should be applied to a cotton pad and carefully secure everything with an adhesive plaster in the right place.
 The procedure is best done at night.

 Remember.
-Vishnevsky's ointment from bartholinitis will accelerate the process of maturation of the abscess, but it is not recommended to open it yourself at home, this should be done by a doctor.
+Vishnevsky ointment for bartholinitis will speed up the process of ripening of the abscess, but it is not recommended to open it yourself at home; this should be done by a doctor.

-Many people try to treat the Bartholin gland at home with the help of ichthyol ointment.
-It was created on the basis of ichthyol extracted from tree bark.
-Such a remedy also enhances blood circulation and draws out pus, but its effect is softer than that of Vishnevsky's ointment.
+Many people try to treat Bartholin's gland at home using ichthyol ointment.
+It is based on ichthyol extracted from tree bark.
+This remedy also increases blood circulation and draws out pus, but its effect is milder than that of Vishnevsky ointment.

-Note!
-Self-treatment with ichthyol ointment of the disease is highly undesirable, this can provoke suppuration, which can be avoided if other means are used in the early stages.
+Pay attention!
+Self-treatment of the disease with ichthyol ointment is extremely undesirable; it can provoke suppuration, which can be avoided if other means are used in the early stages.

 How to treat an abscess

-Treatment of an abscess of the Bartholin's gland at home takes a lot of time, but if you use folk recipes and doctor's recommendations correctly, the condition can be improved.
+Treating a Bartholin gland abscess at home requires quite a lot of time, but if you correctly use folk recipes and doctor’s recommendations, the condition can be improved.

-1. Every evening you should make a solution of 1 tbsp. l. manganese potassium 2% and 2 liters of warm water.
-It must be added to the bath, the water temperature in which is not higher than 38 degrees.
+1. Every evening you should make a solution of 1 tbsp. l. potassium manganese 2% and 2 liters of warm water.
+It must be added to a bath whose water temperature is not higher than 38 degrees.
 Taking such baths for 20-30 minutes will help relieve pain.
 The course of treatment depends on the individual course of the disease.
 On average, experts recommend taking such procedures for 5-7 days.

-2. You should also prepare chamomile infusion from 1 tbsp. l. dry flowers and 1 cup boiling water.
-It must be insisted for 20 minutes, strain and pour into a basin with 2 liters of warm water.
-Such a bath can only be taken in a sitting position and no longer than 20 minutes.
-The procedure should be carried out for a week before going to bed.
+2. You should also prepare a chamomile infusion from 1 tbsp. l. dried flowers and 1 cup of boiling water.
+It must be left for 20 minutes, strained and poured into a basin with 2 liters of warm water.
+This bath can only be taken in a sitting position and for no longer than 20 minutes.
+The procedure should be carried out throughout the week before bedtime.

-3. Treatment of an abscess of the Bartholin's gland at home can be carried out using effective ointments.
-After the examination, the specialist may prescribe Levomekol.
-In the morning, apply a small amount of ointment to a cotton swab, fix everything with adhesive tape, and change the bandage in the evening, using Vishevsky's ointment or ichthyol ointment for a new one.
+3. Treatment of Bartholin gland abscess at home can be carried out using effective ointments.
+After examination, a specialist may prescribe Levomekol.
+In the morning you should apply a small amount of ointment to a cotton swab, secure everything with an adhesive plaster, and in the evening change the bandage using Vishevsky ointment or ichthyol ointment for a new one.
 Treatment with such drugs is prescribed only by a doctor.

-"Levomekol" is used after opening an abscess to accelerate wound healing
+"Levomekol" is used after opening an abscess to speed up wound healing

 Remember.
 Treatment of a Bartholin gland cyst at home can only take place at the initial stage of its occurrence.
-A neglected disease requires surgical intervention.
+Advanced disease requires surgical intervention.

-Specialists may recommend topical treatment of the cyst using ice.
+Experts may recommend local treatment of the cyst using ice.
 Ice cubes should be placed in a cotton cloth and applied to the site of inflammation for about 40 minutes.
-The effectiveness of such a procedure will be achieved if it is repeated 3 times with breaks of 20 minutes.
+The effectiveness of this procedure will be achieved if it is repeated 3 times with breaks of 20 minutes.

 You can also take sitz salt baths by preparing a solution of 3 dessert spoons of table salt and 1 liter of water.
 You can sit in such baths for only 3 minutes, but during the day the procedure is repeated 6 times.

-Note!
-Taking salt baths is allowed only in the first stages of the development of the disease.
+Pay attention!
+Taking salt baths is allowed only in the first stages of the disease.

-Treatment of a Bartholin gland cyst at home involves the use of antiseptics for douching and washing.
+Treatment of Bartholin gland cysts at home involves the use of antiseptics for douching and washing.
 Most often, the doctor prescribes Miramistin, Chlorhexidine, Chlorophyllipt.
-These drugs decontaminate the area affected by the infection and relieve inflammation.
+These drugs disinfect the area affected by infection and relieve inflammation.

 Preparation of medicines for internal use